Revolar, the personal safety button, can get you out of tight spots

 It works with iOs and Android and ships in May.

-The idea for Revolar came about when co-foudner Jacqueline Ros found out her sister had been assaulted for the second time.
-She then talked her co-founder about her grandmother’s experience in Columbia and realized she had to do something.
+The idea for Revolar came about when co-founder Jacqueline Ros found out her sister had been assaulted for the second time.
+She then talked her co-founder about her grandmother’s experience in Colombia and realized she had to do something.

 “My co-founder and I are both Latina,” she said.
 “I started Revolar because people hurt my little sister.
 She started Revolar because her grandmother was kidnapped by guerrillas in Colombia for 8 months.
 It’s actually why she immigrated to the US.”